OCD groinal response: having OCD sexual thoughts about family

 If I had known about OCD groinal responses sooner, maybe I wouldn’t have had to deal with months of self-doubt, self-loathing, and hurt.
 Maybe I wouldn’t have purposefully distanced myself from one of the most important people in my life.
 I just needed to hear about…groinal responses.

-Now, this is a terrifying secret to share — and on the Internet, of all places! — but it’s what Uncomfortable Revolution is about.
-Sexual intrusive thoughts are surprisingly common, and it shouldn’t be this scary to seek guidance, reassurance, and help.
+Now, this is a terrifying secret to share — and on the Internet, of all places! — but it’s what URevolution is about.
+Sexual intrusive thoughts and groinal responses are surprisingly common, and it shouldn’t be this scary to seek guidance, reassurance, and help.
 I shouldn’t have to rely on Tumblr for medical advice this crucial to my mental health.

 OCD groinal responses are nothing to be ashamed of.
 OCD thoughts are not real.
 I would wager that most people have had an unwanted sexual response before (arousal non-concordance), something that made them feel ashamed of themselves — like inappropriate physical feelings when witnessing pain, seeing something taboo or disgusting, or even while being violated themselves.